Antonio Brown Was ‘Anticipating’ Rape Allegations, Agent Says, Raising Questions About What Patriots Knew

-Antonio Brown and his agent, Drew Rosenhaus, were “anticipating” the “possibility” that Brown would be accused of rape, the agent told ESPN on Wednesday, as quoted via Twitter by Boston Globe reporter Christopher Price.
-The admission by Rosenhaus has raised new questions about whether New England Patriots officials, including owner Robert Kraft and Head Coach Bill Belichick knew of the rape accusations against Brown when they signed him on Saturday to a one-year contract that could see Brown pocket $15 million.
+Antonio Brown’s agent, Drew Rosenhaus, told ESPN on Wednesday that he and his client were expecting the “possibility” that the wide receiver would be accused of rape, as quoted via Twitter by Boston Globe reporter Christopher Price.
+The admission by Rosenhaus has raised new questions about whether New England Patriots officials, including owner Robert Kraft and head coach Bill Belichick, knew of the rape accusations against Brown when they signed him on Saturday to a one-year contract that could see Brown pocket $15 million.

-As The Inquisitr has reported, Brown was accused Friday in a lawsuit filed by his former physical trainer and college classmate Britney Taylor of raping and sexual assaulting her on three occasions in 2017.
+As The Inquisitr has reported, Brown was accused Friday in a lawsuit filed by his former physical trainer and college classmate Britney Taylor of raping and sexually assaulting her on three occasions in 2017.
 Brown’s attorney said in a statement that the seven-time Pro Bowl wide receiver denies “each and every” allegation in Taylor’s lawsuit.
 Brown supposedly plans to file a countersuit accusing Taylor of “civil extortion,” according to a separate report cited by The Inquisitr.

-Asked whether the Patriots knew about the anticipated allegations against Brown, Rosenhaus told ESPN simply, “I’m not going to get into it,” as quoted by Price.
+Asked whether the Patriots knew about the anticipated allegations against Brown, Rosenhaus told ESPN that he’s “not going to get into it,” as quoted by Price.

 “If…Patriots didn’t ask if there were any possible surprises in store, that’s a lack of due diligence,” veteran Boston football reporter Tom E. Curran wrote on his own Twitter account.
 But Curran also raised the possibility that the Wednesday statements by Brown’s agent show “a lack of disclosure on Rosenhaus’ part if he was asked and didn’t reveal.”

-New England Patriots future Hall of Fame quarterback Tom Brady was asked about the allegations against Brown on Wednesday, but declined to give an direct answer.
+New England Patriots quarterback Tom Brady was asked about the allegations against Brown on Wednesday but declined to give a direct answer.

 Tom Brady on the Antonio Brown situation – "Things that don't involve me, don't involve me" pic.twitter.com/R5jAiYiu1o